DaGitNah/bittube2/README.md

-# Alright, what do you need me to do?
+# Alright, how can I help out?

 ## Designers

-This is our current model: (insert model)
+So, we made some paper mockups.
+Feel free to make  (insert model)

 ## Coders